rooklift/crazystone_analysis_to_sgf/README.md

 Features:

-* CrazyStone's favourite move is shown as a triangle.
+* CrazyStone's favourite move is shown as a triangle
-* Various information is displayed in the comments.
+* Various information is displayed in the comments
 * Moves that CrazyStone thought were particularly bad are flagged with a hotspot property.
-Some SGF editors such as [Sabaki](https://github.com/yishn/Sabaki) allow you to easily find these (press F2 in Sabaki).
+Some SGF editors such as [Sabaki](https://github.com/yishn/Sabaki) allow you to easily find these (press F2 in Sabaki)

 Limitations: